Seppli11/ZHAW-Summary/summaries/23HS/CSC 417 - Theory of Programming Languages/HW/Homework 1 (copy).md

 A type defines properties and ways to access and modify those properties.
 In OOP languages, this often comes in the form of methods which access and modify fields.

 A subtype has to be valid in the same context the super type is valid.
-So, for example, passing a subtype to a function which expects the subtype's super type should still compile [[3][3]].
+So, for example, passing a subtype to a function which expects the subtype's super type should still compile[^3].
 This assumes that at least all public properties and the public way to modify and access properties need to be present on a subtype.
 However, a subtype might choose to change the implementation detail of a method.

 Inheritance is a way to "generate" subtypes by creating a type which inherits all the properties and methods from its parents.
 Since all properties are inherited, the subclass can be used in almost every context the super class is valid.
 However, there are some exceptions to this rule.
-For example, method parameters are contravariant, meaning when overriding a method the parameter type may be substituted by its super type, but not its subtype. [[4][4]]
+For example, method parameters are contravariant, meaning when overriding a method the parameter type may be substituted by its super type, but not its subtype.[^4]

 The Liskov substitution principle states that the functionality of code should be unchanged if an instance passed to that code is a subtype of the required type.